jreisinger/checkip/README.md

 ```
 vim main.go
-make install
+[VERSION=<version>] make install

 make release # you'll find releases in releases/ directory
-# Travis will build a release for you and publish it on GitHub
 ```

+Builds are done inside Docker container.
+Once you push to GitHub Travis will try and build a release for you and publish it on GitHub.